Mini Dental Implants Denville, NJ

 Hybridge providers have seen many failed implant cases where mini implants were used and feel that they should not be recommended as a definitive long-term solution.
 Following the industry accepted recommendations for proper implant support using conventional root form implants is the only way that a patient can expect a healthy, long lasting implant-supported solution.
 Hybridge only uses conventional root form implants for all of its dental implant therapies.

 With over 50 years of combined experience, Drs.
 Adam and Hal Kimowitz provide all phases of implant dentistry which include the planning, surgery, and restoration of dental implants.
 Both Doctors are Credentialed Implant Dentists with the American Academy of Implant Dentistry and the International College of Oral Implantology.
 Drs.
-Kimowitz surgically place and restore hundreds of implants yearly and can handle the most complex of cases.
+Kimowitz surgically place and restore hundreds of dental implants yearly and can handle the most complex of cases.
 Most importantly, they realize each patient is a human being and not just a number.